Lessons and Courses

 Vehicle Safety Questions: Show me, tell me.

 The Driving Ability Part: Your practical driving test will last about 40 minutes.
 If you are taking an extended test pass, because of a driving disqualification, the test will last 70 minutes.
 Your examiner will give you directions that you should follow.
-You‘ll drive on a variety of roads and traffic conditions.
+You‘ll drive on a variety of roads and traffic conditions. but not on motorways.
 You should drive in the way your instructor has trained you.

 This part may include: